hasura/graphql-engine/console/README.md

 # Hasura Console

-The Hasura console is an admin dashboard used to manage the connected database and to experiment with GraphQL APIs.
+The Hasura console is an admin dashboard to manage the connected database and to try out GraphQL APIs.
 It is a React application bundled with webpack and the state is managed using Redux.

 Served by